DragosV1/Users-MySQL/README.md

 ### `main.py`

-This is the file that which uses commands such as: Connect, Delete, Insert, Update, Export.
+This is the file that uses commands such as: Connect, Delete, Insert, Update, Export.